abocha/vocab-tool/README.md

 ### Matching data shapes

-The Matching exercise now accepts both CSV variants:
+The Matching exercise now accepts both CSV variants and normalises them into a single in-memory structure:

 - **Set-per-row** — single row with pipe-delimited `left`/`right` lists.
+The loader honours the declared `count` column and surfaces mismatches.
-- **Pair-per-row** — one pair per row; rows are grouped by `setId`, otherwise by contiguous chunks using the `count` column.
+- **Pair-per-row** — one pair per row; rows are grouped by `setId` when present, otherwise chunked deterministically so the UI still renders sets.

-Rows with inconsistent lengths or missing fields are skipped, and a concise warning is logged to the console/UI.
+When both shapes appear in the same file, the inspector banner calls it out so you can review the grouping.
+Learners still receive the same scoring UX: set score, overall % score, and an explicit note if the `Pairs per Set` limit sampled a subset of the available pairs.

 ### Copying or Sampling Packs